Formality properties of finitely generated groups and Lie algebras: Filtered and graded Lie algebras

-We now consider in more detail the relationship between a filtered Lie algebra $\fg$ and the completion of its associated graded Lie algebra, $\widehat{\gr}(\fg)$.
+We now consider in more detail the relationship between a filtered Lie algebra $\fg$ and the completion of its associated graded Lie algebra, $\widehat{\gr}(\fg)$, endowed with the inverse limit filtration.
+Note that both Lie algebras share the same associated graded Lie algebra, namely, $\gr(\g)$.
+In general, though, $\fg$ may not be isomorphic to $\widehat{\gr}(\fg)$.
+Of course, this happens if $\fg$ is not complete or separated, but it may happen even in the case when $\g$ is a (finite-dimensional) nilpotent Lie algebra.
+We shall illustrate this point in Examples \ref{ex:Cornulier} and \ref{ex:LPex7} below.

 The following definition will play a key role in the sequel.

-\begin{definition} A complete, filtered Lie algebra $\fg$ is called \textit{filtered-formal}\/ if there is a filtered Lie algebra isomorphism $\fg\cong \widehat{\gr}(\fg)$ which induces the identity on associated graded Lie algebras. \end{definition}
+\begin{definition} A complete, separated, filtered Lie algebra $\fg$ is \textit{filtered-formal}\/ if there is a filtered Lie algebra isomorphism $\fg\cong \widehat{\gr}(\fg)$ which induces the identity on associated graded Lie algebras. \end{definition}

-This notion appears in the work of Bezrukavnikov \cite{Bez} and Hain \cite{Hain97}, as well as in the work of Calaque--Enriquez--Etingof \cite{Calaque-E-E} under the name of `formality', and in the work of Lee \cite{Lee}, under the name of `weak-formality'.
+This notion appears in the work of Bezrukavnikov \cite{Bez} and Hain \cite{Hain97}, as well as in the work of Calaque et. al \cite{Calaque-E-E} under the name of `formality', and in the work of Lee \cite{Lee}, under the name of `weak-formality'.
 The reasons for our choice of terminology will become more apparent in \S \ref{sect:malcev}.